MosquitoCoil/MosquitoCoil/README.md

 ---

 ### 🚀 **About Me**
-- I'm someone who enjoys building both web and mobile apps using technologies like Flask, MySQL, ReactJS, and React Native.
-I like creating user-friendly interfaces and connecting them to working backend systems.
-I also have experience in IT support, solving hardware and software issues, and helping things run smoothly.
-I'm always learning new tools and improving my skills as I grow in the tech field.
+- I enjoy building complete applications from the user interface to the backend.
+I like creating smooth, user-friendly experiences whether it's on the web or mobile.
+I also have experience in IT support — solving technical issues and keeping systems running well.
+I'm always learning and improving as I grow in the tech field.
 ---

 ### 🛠 **Tech Stack**